earlduque/ServiceNow-Developer-Training/Widget Tutorial.md

 ## Table of Contents

 ## What is a Widget?
-A widget is a reuseable components which make up the functionality of a portal page and allow users to interact with the service portal and displays information.
+A widget is a reuseable component which make up the functionality of a portal page and allow users to interact with the service portal and displays information.
 There are six parts to a widget: HTML, CSS, Client Script, Server Script, Link Function, Options.
 We will only be focusing on HTML, Client and Server Scripts, and CSS for this tutorial.

 ### HTML
 The HTML accepts and displays data, as well as provides the basic structure to the widget.
 This will be what the user sees in the end product and browser.